eytanohana/Graph-Algorithms/README.md

     <img src="static/adj-matrix.png" width="30%"/>
 </p>

-In this case the adjacency matrix is symmetric around the main diagonal because the graph is undirected.
-If the graph had weights then the existence of an edge in the matrix would be represented by its weight instead of just 1.
+In this case, the adjacency matrix is symmetric about the main diagonal because the graph is undirected i.e. if vertices 0 and 2 are connected then the matrix will have a value at row 0 column 2 as well as row 2 column 0.
+If the graph had weights then the existence of an edge in the matrix would be represented by its weight value instead of 1 and in this case as well the lack of the edge remains as 0.

 We will try to implement as many of these algorithms as we can using both the list and matrix representations of the graphs.